Skip to main content

 Summary

-• As of current product pages, choose contract AI software by job: playbook review, Word drafting, clause checks, self-serve review, or cited evidence.
+• Choose contract AI software for the task you need: playbook review, Word drafting, clause checks, self-serve review, or cited evidence.

-• Product pages split the market.
-Luminance serves large legal teams.
+• Luminance serves large legal teams.
 LegalOn uses lawyer playbooks.
 Spellbook works in Word.
 Lexis+ compares clauses.

 • Atlas fits after contracts exist.
 Add PDFs, ask for a cited checklist, inspect passages, and send legal calls to counsel.